henryw374/chronos/README.md

 both java.time and Temporal.

-However, as stated above, although there is not a 1-1 correspondance between java.time and Temporal, there is sufficient overlap for a cross platform API that covers the majority of everyday use-cases.
+However, as stated above, although there is not a 1-1 correspondance between java.time and Temporal, there is sufficient overlap for a cross-platform API that covers the majority of every day use-cases.

 ### Why not 'fill in the gaps' to make Temporal like java.time?